017687 80075

 The first Convention at St John's Vicarage in 1875

-A second week of convention was started at Keswick in 1969.
-A third week began in 2001, which reflects the considerable success of week 2 in attracting families and younger people.
+A third week began in 2001, reflecting the considerable success of week 2 in attracting families and younger people.
 The total number of individuals attending Keswick, over the three weeks, has reached 12,000.

 The Convention has long been noted for its involvement with mission.
 Chairmen of the Keswick Council, many missionary societies and indeed colleges owe their roots to the Keswick Convention.
 Missionary meetings started in 1888, and both Hudson Taylor of China and Amy Carmichael have strong connections with Keswick’s commitment to mission.